 Other surnames:

-Origin of the Heathcock Surname.
-It has been widely accepted, mainly due to the exhaustive work in the 1960s-1980s by family genealogist Douglas Wilburn Hathcock, that the surname came to America in the person of 21-year old Thomas Heathcock, who was imported by William Stone as an indentured servant.
+Origin of the Hathcock Surname.
+It has been widely accepted, mainly due to the exhaustive work in the 1960s-1980s by family genealogist Douglas Wilburn Hathcock, that the surname came to America in the person of 21-year old Thomas Hathcock, who was imported by William Stone as an indentured servant.
 We know that Thomas came from Gravesend, England on a ship named Paule and that he arrived in Virginia in the summer of 1635.
-We do not know more about Thomas Heathcock (spelled Hatcock in the original document that records his entry).
+We do not know more about Thomas Hathcock (spelled Hatcock in the original document that records his entry).
 In fact, the next people by the name for which there are extensive records are Edward Hathcock and Joseph Hathcock, both born about 1700.
 Edward and Joseph lived near each other, one on each side of the state line that separated Virginia from North Carolina.
-They were likely grandsons or great grandsons of the immigrant Thomas Heathcock.
-All of the modern American Heathcocks (or variant spellings) trace their lineage back to either Edward of Joseph Hathcock.
+They were likely (step) grandsons or great grandsons of the immigrant Thomas Hathcock.
+All of the modern American Hathcocks (or variant spellings) trace their lineage back to either Edward of Joseph Hathcock.

 Modern English Heathcock DNA Profile.
-However, although Edward and Joseph probably got their Hathcock surname in the normal patrilineal way from the immigrant Thomas Heathcock, it is beginning to appear that they did not get their Y-chromosomes from him.
+However, although Edward and Joseph probably got their Hathcock surname in the normal patrilineal way from the immigrant Thomas Hathcock, it appears that they did not get their Y-chromosomes from him.
 Three modern English Heathcocks have become members of our surname group project and their Y-DNA profile is quite different from that of the American Heathcocks.
 These three men live in different parts of England, do not know each other, and do not have a known, close family connection.
 They have the same Y-DNA profile and presumably respresent the English Heathcock family modal.
 Our project is interested in adding other modern English Heathcocks to the project.

 Ancestral Haplotype (Family Modal).
-If Thomas Heathcock brought the surname to America, but not the DNA, then where did it come from?
+If Thomas Hathcock brought the surname to America, but not the DNA, then where did it come from?
 In using DNA for the study of evolution, scientists use the term "haplotype" to describe a unique DNA sequence.
-Thus, what I called the "family modal" (the sequence of markers shared by Walter Liston Heathcock, Danny Colon Jacobs, and Marcus Norton) could also be called "the ancestral haplotype."
+Thus, what I called the "family modal" could also be called "the ancestral haplotype."
 Similarly, each of the men in our surname group who differ from this ancestral haplotype can be said to have a slightly different haplotype.
+In our project, for each of the 111 loci but one there is a clear consensus in that every single participant has the same number of repeats, or else only one or two men differ from the main pattern.
+The one exception is marker #92.
+At this locus 12 of the 21 men who have tested to this level have 11 repeats and 9 have 12 repeats.
+I believe that these two ancestral haplotypes represent descendants of Edward or Joseph Hathcock, as discussed above.

 Haplogroup E1b1a is the main haplogroup in sub-Saharan Africa, where it reaches frequencies of over 80% in West Africa.
 It has been hypothesized that E1b1a originated in Northern Africa and then spread to sub-Saharan Africa with the Bantu expansion.
 E1b1a is the single most common Y-chromosome haplogroup among people of Sub-Saharan African descent both inside and outside of Africa.
 It is observed at frequencies of 58%-60% in African Americans.

-This suggests that, in some way that will probably never be known, an African man contributed the Y-DNA that those of us in our surname group all share and the son of this paternal event must have been raised with the Heathcock surname.
-I believe that this must have occurred very early, probably in the middle 1600s, as there still are no American Heathcocks who do not have the general family haplotype.
-Possibly it was even the immigrant Thomas Heathcock himself who adopted an orphan son of an African man and raised him as his own son.
+This suggests that, in some way that will probably never be known, an African man contributed the Y-DNA that those of us in our surname group all share and the son of this paternal event must have been raised with the Hathcock surname.
+I believe that this must have occurred very early, probably in the middle 1600s, as there still are virtually no American Hathcocks who do not have the general family haplotype.
+Possibly it was even the immigrant Thomas Hathcock himself who adopted an orphan son of an African man and raised him as his own son.